 A. A permit authorizing an enhanced recovery injection well or disposal well shall not be transferred from one operator to another without the approval of the commissioner (Form MD-10-R-A).
-AUTHORITY NOTE: Promulgated in accordance with R.S.
-30:4 et seq.

 HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 26:2809 (December 2000).